A deterministic approach to Loewner-energy minimizers: Introduction and main results

 \subsection{Methods}

 Our paper is philosophically similar to \cite{KNK} in that we use symmetries of the family in question to obtain systems of ODE's, that, given sufficient patience, we can explicitly solve.
 The symmetries of each family also naturally yield the universality properties.
 We use tools from quasiconformal mappings to obtain compactness and hence existence of minimizers.
-In the case of the welding minimizers, we also need a recent result \cite{TVY} saying driver convergence implies welding convergence.
+In the case of the welding minimizers, we also need a result from \cite{TVY} saying driver convergence implies welding convergence.

-Two simple observations which we need for our deterministic proof strategy are ``even approach'' properties for finite-energy curves under the downwards and upwards Loewner flow.
-The downwards-flow version says that the argument of the image $G_t(\gamma(\tau))$ of the tip $\gamma(\tau)$ of a finite-energy curve under the centered downwards map $G_t$ approaches $\pi/2$ as $t \rightarrow \tau^-$.
-That is, the image of the tip tends to the imaginary axis.
-Compare, for instance, the blue tip in the left and center images of Figure \ref{Fig:LoewnerFlowB} (where one centers the middle diagram to have the image under $G_t$ instead of $g_t$).
-The upwards-flow version says that if $x_0 < 0 <y_0$ will be welded by a finite-energy driver $\xi$ at some time $\tau$, then their images $x_t, y_t$ under the centered upwards-flow maps $h_t(z)-\xi(t)$ satisfy $-\frac{x_y}{y_t} \rightarrow 1$ as $t \rightarrow \tau^-$.
-That is, the points to be welded ``evenly approach'' the origin.
-These properties enable us to see that both energy-minimization problems are purely local in nature, which yields ODE's that we can solve for the energy formulas.
-We show in Example \ref{Eg:NotEquiv} that these properties, perhaps surprisingly, are not equivalent.
+We also use two ``even approach'' properties for finite-energy curves under the downwards and upwards Loewner flows.
+The downwards-flow result, Lemma \ref{Lemma:WangEvenApproach}, says that the argument of the image $G_t(\gamma(\tau))$ of the tip $\gamma(\tau)$ of a finite-energy curve under the centered downwards map $G_t$ approaches $\pi/2$ as $t \rightarrow \tau^-$.
+For an example, compare the argument from the base of the curve to the blue tip in the left and center images of Figure \ref{Fig:LoewnerFlowB}.
+The upwards-flow version, Lemma \ref{Lemma:EvenApproach}, says that if $x_0 < 0 <y_0$ will be welded by a finite-energy driver $\xi$ at some time $\tau$, then their images $x_t, y_t$ under the centered upwards-flow maps $h_t(z)-\xi(t)$ satisfy $-\frac{x_y}{y_t} \rightarrow 1$ as $t \rightarrow \tau^-$.
+These properties enable us to see that both energy-minimization problems are local in nature, which yields ODE's that we can solve for the energy formulas.
+We show in Example \ref{Eg:NotEquiv} that these properties are not equivalent.

 For the asymptotic energy comparisons, we use expansions of the curve $\gamma$ in terms of $\dot{\lambda}(0)$ from \cite{LindTran}, and a new expansion \eqref{Eq:InfinitesimalWelding} of the welding in terms of $\dot{\xi}(0)$.
 These enable us to say that \eqref{Lim:Asymptotics2} holds whenever $\lambda, \xi \in C^{\frac{3}{2} + \epsilon}$.